 Industrial Wastewater Treatment for Reuse

 On the industrial side, wastewater treatment in industrial plants helps companies reuse their wastewater back into the plant for cooling towers, bathrooms, cleaning, or even preparing chemicals for the wastewater treatment plant.
+At a tuna cannery, one customer was able to reuse 35% of the tertiary treated water in their plant for those purposes.

 Water reuse in these applications rather than using freshwater supplies can help save water.
 It also acts as an alternative source to meet the world’s water needs.
 Sustainable water and wastewater management is an important measure to reduce scarcity and ease the pressure on surface and groundwater sources.
 MANN+HUMMEL works to provide solutions to water and fluid challenges so that together we can create a safer, healthier, and more sustainable planet.